Don’t Let a Burrito Put You Into High-Interest Debt. Beware of BNPL

 What’s on a credit report?

-A credit report includes information about your credit history and current credit situation, such as your payment history and the status of your credit accounts.
+A credit report is a statement that has information about your credit history and current credit situation, such as your payment history and the status of your credit accounts.
+Credit reports commonly include the following details:

-• Personal information, like your current and former names, current and former addresses, birth date, Social Security number, and phone numbers
+Personal information, like your current and former names, current and former addresses, birth date, Social Security number, and phone numbers.

-• Credit account information, including the account type (mortgage, installment, revolving, etc.), credit limit, account balance, payment history, account age, and name of the creditor
+Credit account information, including the account type (mortgage, installment, revolving, etc.), credit limit, account balance, payment history, account age, and name of the creditor.

-• Public records, such as liens, foreclosures, bankruptcies, and judgments
+Public records, such as liens, foreclosures, bankruptcies, and judgments.

-• Inquiries from companies that have accessed your credit report
+Inquiries from companies that have accessed your credit report.

 What interest rates do people with low credit scores pay for personal loans?